-Another Foggy Start; Watching For Snow Next Week
+Another foggy start; Watching for snow next week

 Quiet weather will continue through tomorrow.

 It’s another morning with foggy conditions in KELOLAND.
-With visibilities down to a mile or less, DENSE FOG ADVISORIES are in effect for KLEOLAND this morning.
-Give yourself some extra time and slow down fr your morning commute.
+With visibilities down to a mile or less, DENSE FOG ADVISORIES are in effect for KELOLAND this morning.
+Give yourself some extra time and slow down for your morning commute.

 As winds become northwest behind a front, scattered flurries or light snow showers may appear in eastern KELOLAND.
 Anything that falls will remain light.
-Highs will be a couple of degrees cooler with many in the 20s.
+Highs will be cooler than yesterday with many in the 20s.
 Skies will be mostly cloudy.

 Temperatures will slowly warm through the afternoon and continue during the evening hours tomorrow.
 Tomorrow could be a day when eastern KELOLAND has highs reached just before midnight.